ProjectOpenSea/seaport.py/CONTRIBUTING.md

 4. Run `poetry install`

-5. (Optional) If running VSCode, set the interpreter to be `.venv/bin/python`
+5. (Optional) If running VSCode, set the interpreter to be the `seaport` virtualenv.

 ## Testing